-Use debug commands only when you are instructed to do so by TippingPoint product support.
-You must have SuperUser permissions to use debug and commands.
+With the exception of debug management-interface select (TOS v6.0 and later), use debug commands only when you are instructed to do so by TippingPoint product support.
+You must have SuperUser permissions to use debug np commands.

 This section is divided as follows: